Understanding the Journey: Why Lasting Change Takes Time in Exercise Physiology

 From time to time, we hear our clients ask: "Why haven’t I improved more?
 I’ve been doing my exercises for about a month!"

-It’s a completely valid question, and a really common one.
+This is a completely valid question and a common one.

-But if your body’s been in pain, deconditioned, or compensating for years, it won’t all be undone in 4 weeks.
+If your body has been in pain, deconditioned, or compensating for years, it won’t all be undone in four weeks.

 This isn’t a sign of failure — it’s a sign that your body is doing what it’s supposed to: adapting gradually.